CrossGeeks/FacebookClientPlugin/README.md

 ### API Usage

-Call **CrossFacebookClient.Current** from any project or PCL to gain access to APIs.
+Call **CrossFacebookClient.Current** from any project or .NETStandard to gain access to APIs.

 ## Features